 I have to admit that at one point, I wished I'd had the electricians do the install during the home build.
 This canopy assembly was the worst part of the install, but it wasn't that bad looking back.
 I'll be installing it in additional rooms.

 The blades themselves were easy to install on the fan motor.
-The accessories with the fan included a balancing kit, which always kind of worry me when I see that.
+The accessories with the fan included a balancing kit, which always worries me when I see that.
 However, testing with a regular wall switch and using the fan chain for the speeds proved it worked fine.

 The installation of the fan was complete.